-- Official college transcripts must be submitted in order for credit to be evaluated. - Students can transfer credits from any accredited college in the US or abroad. - Students can transfer credits from any accredited school, in any country. - Transfer credits can be in any field (including vocational fields).
+- Official college transcripts must be submitted in order for credit to be evaluated. - Students can transfer credits from any accredited college in the US or abroad. - Students can transfer credits from any accredited school, in any country.

 Process to Send in Transcripts